fiatconnect/specification/fiatconnect-api.md

 ### 9.3.2.
 Fiat Account Schemas

-All Fiat Account Schemas supported by FiatConnect MUST contain the `accountName`, `institutionName`, and `fiatAccountType` fields. `accountName` is a friendly, user-definable name for the account.
+All Fiat Account Schemas supported by FiatConnect (except `PIXAccount`) MUST contain the `accountName`, `institutionName`, and `fiatAccountType` fields. `accountName` is a friendly, user-definable name for the account.
 `institutionName` is a user-friendly name representing the financial institution/organization the account is with, and `fiatAccountType` is a `FiatAccountTypeEnum` value, representing the type of fiat account this schema represents.
 The `institutionName` and `accountName` fields are required in order for the API to return obfuscated but distinguishable account information from the `GET /accounts` endpoint.